MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatefileex2.md

 ## -description

 Minifilter drivers call **FltCreateFileEx2** to create a new file or open an existing file.
-This routine includes an optional create context parameter.
+This routine includes an optional create context parameter (ECP).

 ## -parameters